2001 anthrax attacks: Context

+Twenty-eight staffers working in Senate offices in the Hart Senate Office Building tested positive for anthrax exposure after the letter was opened, including staffers from adjoining suites in Sen. Russell Feingold of Wisconsin's office.
+Navy infectious disease specialist Greg Martin, who treated the Senate staffers, prescribed a two-month course of Ciprofloxacin antibiotics for the exposed staffers, none of whom were sickened by the exposure.

+The unopened Leahy letter was discovered in an impounded mailbag on November 16.
+The Leahy letter had been misdirected to the State Department mail annex in Sterling, Virginia, because a ZIP Code was misread; a postal worker there, David Hose, contracted inhalational anthrax.

 More potent than the first anthrax letters, the material in the Senate letters was a highly refined dry powder consisting of about one gram of nearly pure spores.
 A series of conflicting news reports appeared, some claiming the powders had been "weaponized" with silicon dioxide.
 Bioweapons experts who later viewed images of the anthrax used in the attacks saw no indication of "weaponization".
 Tests at Sandia National Laboratories in early 2002 confirmed that the attack powders were not weaponized.

 At least 22 people developed anthrax infections, 11 of whom contracted the especially life-threatening inhalational variety.
 Five died of inhalational anthrax: Stevens; two employees of the Brentwood mail facility in Washington, D.C.
 (Thomas Morris Jr. and Joseph Curseen), and two whose source of exposure to the bacteria is still unknown: Kathy Nguyen, a Vietnamese immigrant resident of the New York City borough of the Bronx who worked in the city, and the last known victim, Ottilie Lundgren, a 94-year-old widow of a prominent judge from Oxford, Connecticut.

 Because it took so long to identify a culprit, the 2001 anthrax attacks have been compared to the Unabomber attacks which took place from 1978 to 1995.

 Letters

 Authorities believe that the anthrax letters were mailed from Princeton, New Jersey.
 Investigators found anthrax spores in a city street mailbox located at 10 Nassau Street near the Princeton University campus.
-About 600 mailboxes were tested for anthrax which could have been used to mail the letters, and the Nassau Street box was the only one to test positive.
+About 600 mailboxes which could have been used to mail the letters were tested for anthrax, and the Nassau Street box was the only one to test positive.